fozbek/scrawler/README.md

     }

 #### Examples
->You can test all of these in any xenforo forum.
+>You can test all of these in any site that uses xenforo.
 Example url: https://xenforo.com/community/forums/announcements/

-- Scrape single selector
+- Single selector
 ```php
 $schema = [
     'forum-title' => '.p-body-header .p-title-value'